bchareyre/yade-mpi/doc/sphinx/user.rst

 Boundary representation (BREP)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Representing a solied by its boundary is much more flexible than CSG volumes, but is mostly only approximate.
+Representing a solid by its boundary is much more flexible than CSG volumes, but is mostly only approximate.
 Yade interfaces to `GNU Triangulated Surface Library <http://gts.sourceforge.net>`_ (GTS) to import surfaces readable by GTS, but also to construct them explicitly from within simulation scripts.
 This makes possible parametric construction of rather complicated shapes; there are functions to create set of 3d polylines from 2d polyline (:yref:`yade.pack.revolutionSurfaceMeridians`), to triangulate surface between such set of 3d polylines (:yref:`yade.pack.sweptPolylines2gtsSurface`).

 For example, we can construct a simple funnel (:ysrc:`examples/funnel.py`, shown at img-funnel_)::